Hairdresser Rent A Chair Agreement

-Do I need a contract to rent a chair for hairdressing?
+Do I need a contract to rent a chair?

 Setting out clear guidelines in a contract will make things easier for everyone.

-What does the Hairdresser Rent A Chair Agreement cover?
+What does our Hairdresser Rent A Chair Agreement template cover?

 - Licence Fees – choose a fixed fee, a percentage of takings, or a combination of both

 - Bond – a security deposit